geretilahun/PRODIGY_WD_04/README.md

 - PHonor and Awards
 - Projects
 - Contact
 - Footer
+# Project Owner
+- Developed By: Geremu Tilahun
+- Project Submission: Submitted to PRODIGY INFOTECH
+- Role: Web Development Internship
+- Copyright: © 2023 Geremu Tilahun.
+- All Rights Reserved.
+Unauthorized copying or reproduction of this file without permission is prohibited.
+Description
+# Developed using
+- HTML
+- CSS
+- JavaScript
+- bootstrap

+# Credits
+- Designed and developed by Geremu Tilahun

 If u liked my website and the code was useful to you, <br>
-feel free to leave a star (much appreciated) fork it and customize as you like! :)
+feel free to leave a star (much appreciated) fork it and customize as you like!

-- Inspired design by Geremu Tilahun